“A nation’s culture resides in the hearts and in the soul of its people.” ~ Ghandi.

 Although many Japanese people will claim they are not overly religious, spirituality plays a large role in morality.
 Immerse yourself in the following experiences to learn how you can bring more meaning into your everyday life:

 - Visit a temple or shrine.
-As I explain in my guide to things Japan is famous for, they are easily confused and NOT the same thing!
+As I explain in my guide to famous things of Japan, they are easily confused and NOT the same thing!
 Temples are places of worship for followers of Buddhism, whereas shrines are for Shinto prayers and rituals.

 TIP: The most popular temples in Japan are Senso-ji in Tokyo, Kiyomizu-dera in Kyoto and Todai-ji in Nara, while shrines are Meiji-jingu in Tokyo, Fushimi Inari Taisha in Kyoto, Itsukushima Shrine in Miyajima, and Toshogu Shrine in Nikko.
 Although I recommend visiting the lesser-known temples and shrines you may happen to stumble across too, as each is special in its own way.